Do Startups Really Need Timesheet Software To Track Employees and Project Performance?

 Quantify how the team spends time

-Each startup has to close each day better results than the previous one, and steadily increase performance each month.
-Disruption despite smaller budgets and overall scarcer resources is a demanding task that can only be completed through large volumes of focus and clear vision of high efficiency.
-It means that walking at regular pace is never enough.
+Each startup has to close each day with better results than the previous one, and steadily increase performance each month.
+Disruption despite smaller budgets and overall scarcer resources is a demanding task that can only be completed through large volumes of focus and a clear vision of high efficiency.
+It means that walking at a regular pace is never enough.
 But how do you measure that speed?

 Track to optimize and improve

 Some tasks take more time when you do them for the first time.
 Other tasks require templates or step-by-step guides.
-Trying to remember such details is more challenging than entrusting it to the timesheet software.
+Trying to remember such details is more challenging than entrusting them to the timesheet software.

-Performing and measuring each task, adding comments on what was useful for its completion, noting how work speeds up when done several times within short period of time – all of it is valuable information that can be used for the process optimization.
-Comparing performance of different team members, you’ll get valuable insights on who can do this or that task faster and better.
+Performing and measuring each task, adding comments on what was useful for its completion, and noting how work speeds up when done several times within a short period of time – all of it is valuable information that can be used for process optimization.
+Comparing the performance of different team members, you’ll get valuable insights on who can do this or that task faster and better.
 It can improve the general speed of startup development.

-In addition, anybody with the similar tasks will be able to check the records and find useful tips on performance efficiency.
+In addition, anybody with similar tasks will be able to check the records and find useful tips on performance efficiency.
 Having all the data in one application is effective.

 Learn how to estimate more accurately

-According to the Parkinson’s law, any task takes all the time that is available for its completion.
+According to Parkinson’s law, any task takes all the time that is available for its completion.
 You probably noticed how one simple thing from your to-do list such as sending an email can take up to the whole day if you do not set any limits for its completion.
 Now you know it’s not a fantasy, but an actual law.

 Predict when each particular task will be completed